pulp/plugin_template/README.md

   check_commit_message  Include inspection of commit message for a reference to an issue in
                         pulp.plan.io.

+  check_gettext         Check for problems with gettext such as mixing f-strings with gettext.

   check_manifest        Runs check-manifest to see if any files that were unintentionally left out
                         of MANIFEST.in.
 For more info, see https://pypi.org/project/check-manifest/.